vypxl/tx8/spec/spec.md

 - Register mode: `lda bi`
 - Register address mode: `lda @bs`

-In binary, parameter modes are indicated by the 0-2 bytes after the opcode.
-Every 4 bits represent one parameter mode, the last 4 bits are unused (only 3-param ops).
+In binary, parameter modes are indicated by the 0-1 bytes after the opcode.
+Every 4 bits represent one parameter mode.

 | Code | Mode             |
 |------|------------------|